 3.1.
 Open and unbiased

-a) prior authorization of the author is given, and/or;
+a) prior authorisation of the author is given, and/or;

 4.1 Ethics Complaints